 If you suddenly find that the GMass button has disappeared from your Gmail interface, here are a few steps to take to resolve the issue:

 - Make sure the GMass extension is enabled in Chrome.
 Go to chrome://extensions (copy/paste that into your address bar) and look for GMass in the list of extensions and make sure there’s a checkmark next to it, indicating that it’s enabled.
+You have to install the extension on each computer that you wish to use GMass.
+The installation of the extension is tied to an individual computer, not an individual Gmail account.

 - Check to see that the GMass icon shows to the right of the address bar in Chrome.